Quick Links

-Leadership and Organizational Performance (M.Ed.)
+Master’s in Leadership and Organizational Performance Program Overview

 In today’s new normal work environment, which is characterized by flexible work arrangements, increased use of digital workplace tools, reliance on analytical skills, and changing job roles due to the impacts of automation and artificial intelligence, the intersection of human and organizational performance has never been more dynamic.